 Usually the latest three DOM's and all the MSDs are available at club meetings Because of the volume of disks distributed, they are not tested.
-Club members are asked to make every effort to get the DOM or running.
-MSD For example, occasionally the DOS on the disk will be bad, but it will catalog OK and one can run the programs.
+Club members are asked to make every effort to get the DOM or MSD running.
+For example, occasionally the DOS on the disk will be bad, but it will catalog OK and one can run the programs.
 Master Create on your System master disk will fix-up the DOS.
-Of course, if you have a disk with bad will t programs we cheerfully replace it
+Of course, if you have a disk with bad programs, we will cheerfully replace it!

 A service to copy DOMs (not MSDs) to your own media is also available.
-See announcements section. mini'app'les
+See announcements section. mini'app'les -